 The Digital Markets Act imposes obligations on online gatekeepers.
 The gatekeepers are identified according to three (alternative) criteria:

 - The platform has a strong mediating position, which means that it links a large user base to a large number of companies.
-Under the current proposal, this is the case if the platform had 45 million monthly EEA end users and more than 10,000 active EEA professional users in the most recent financial year; or
+Under the current proposal, this is the case if the platform has more than 45 million monthly active end users established or located in the Union and more than 10,000 active business users established in the Union in the most recent financial year; and

 The proposal allows the European Commission to review compliance with the gatekeeper criteria every two years.